2014-2015 Annex to the Statement of Management Responsibility Including Internal Control over Financial Reporting (unaudited)

 - Ongoing communication and training on statutory requirements, and policies and procedures for sound financial management and control; and

-- At least semi-annual monitoring of and regular updates on internal control management, as well as the provision of related assessment results and action plans to the Deputy Head and departmental senior management and, as applicable, the Departmental Audit Committee.
+- At least semi-annual monitoring of and regular updates on internal control management, as well as the provision of related assessment results and action plans to the Deputy Head and departmental senior management and, to the Audit and Evaluation Committee.

-The Departmental Audit Committee provides advice to the Deputy Head on the adequacy and functioning of the department’s risk management, control and governance frameworks and processes.
+The OIC Audit and Evaluation Committee provides advice to the Deputy Head on the adequacy and functioning of the department’s risk management, control and governance frameworks and processes.

 2.2 Service arrangements relevant to the financial statements